 If the TAG has not already reviewed the consensus specification, request a Specification Review and proceed to the “Dev Trials” stage in ChromeStatus.
 This will generate a “Ready for Trial” email that you should send to blink-dev to notify the community they can try out the feature.

 After you have addressed any issues that the community finds, you should proceed to the “Evaluating readiness to ship” stage in ChromeStatus.
 You should also work with the documentation team to ensure your feature will be documented when shipped, and estimate when (in what milestone) you would like to target shipping.
 You should also decide if an Origin Trial would help gather significant data for your feature.

 Step 3 (Optional): Origin Trial

 The Origin Trial guidelines for new feature incubations applies here as well.

 You should update ChromeStatus with a target milestone for shipping (and remember to keep this updated, if things change).
-You should get final signoff from Documentation, and update for any changes in vendor signals.
+If you are working with DevRel on documentation, this is the time to finish that work and update for any changes in vendor signals.

 Proceed to the “Prepare to Ship” stage in ChromeStatus; this will generate an Intent to Ship mail that you should send to blink-dev.
 This will spark a conversation with the API owners; address any feedback from them, and once you get 3 LGTMs from the API owners, you may enable the feature by default.
 See here for the principles the API owners will apply in evaluating whether the feature is mature enough to ship.
 (API owners requirements are listed here - email email@example.com or reach out to one of the API owners if no open/unaddressed feedback and you are still blocked on LGTMs after 5 days.)